 Simulate reaction behavior

 We can use mathematical models to simulate reaction behavior.
-This allows us to reduce the number of practical experiments to a minimum.
-We obtain valuable information about safety, scale-up, and stability.
+This allows us to reduce the number of practical experiments to a minimum and provides us with valuable information about safety, scale-up, and stability.

 Predicting reaction behavior